 Non-Hodgkin lymphomas are commonly also categorized as indolent or aggressive:

 In children, non-Hodgkin lymphoma is almost always aggressive.
 Follicular and other indolent lymphomas are unusual.
-The treatment of these aggressive lymphomas (Burkitt Burkitt Lymphoma Burkitt lymphoma is an aggressive B-cell lymphoma occurring in children and adults.
+The treatment of these aggressive lymphomas (Burkitt Burkitt Lymphoma Burkitt lymphoma is an aggressive B-cell non-Hodgkin lymphoma occurring in children and adults.
 Endemic (African), sporadic (non-African), and immunodeficiency-related forms exist.
-(See also Overview of... read more , diffuse large B cell, and lymphoblastic lymphoma) presents special concerns, including gastrointestinal tract involvement (particularly in the terminal ileum); meningeal spread (requiring cerebrospinal fluid prophylaxis or treatment); and other sanctuary sites of involvement (eg, testes, brain).
+(See also... read more , diffuse large B cell, and lymphoblastic lymphoma) presents special concerns, including gastrointestinal tract involvement (particularly in the terminal ileum); meningeal spread (requiring cerebrospinal fluid prophylaxis or treatment); and other sanctuary sites of involvement (eg, testes, brain).
 In addition, with these potentially curable lymphomas, treatment of adverse effects as well as outcome must be considered, including late risks of secondary cancer, cardiorespiratory sequelae, fertility preservation, and developmental consequences.
-Current research is focused on these areas as well as on the molecular events and predictors of lymphoma in both children and adults.

 Most patients present with